Claiming superannuation and superannuation insurance

 If you want to contest super death benefits, it is important to contact a lawyer immediately.

-Yes, but do it immediately because there is usually a 28 day time limit.
+Yes, but do so immediately because there is usually a 28 day time limit.
 You can lodge an internal complaint and the trustee has 90 days to make a decision.
-Get legal help.

 Yes.
 You can appeal to the Superannuation Complaints Tribunal but there is usually a 28 day time limit.
+You can also appeal to a court.
 Get legal help.